The freedom of a Motorhome holiday in Motorhome Hire Italy

 When travelling between cities, you can take the “autostrada”, which are like motorways, or German “autobahn”.
 They are very easy to drive, direct routes between cities.
 You can also peel of onto secondary roads to visit small villages.
 It is possible to travel all the way from the north of Italy all the way to Sicily in the south by motorway, down the east or west coasts.

-A point to keep in mind is that the Italians take their main holiday in the month of August, so if you visit during this time, you can expect the roads to be very busy.
+A point to keep in mind is that the Italians take their main holiday in the month of August, so if you visit during this time, you can expect the roads to be very busy and Motorhomes will be scarce.
 Italians love motorhomes (calling them campers) as well as we do, so if you want to book during August, I recommend that you book at least 6 months in advance to be sure of getting a motorhome before they are all booked out!

 All in all, a motorhome holiday is easy, cheap, convenient to arrange, and very very relaxing.
 Please feel free to contact us here at Worldwide Motorhome Hire if you need any mroe help or information.